raganwald/raganwald.github.com/_posts/2015-12-28-mixins-subclass-factories-and-method-advice.md

 tags: [allonge]
 ---

-*Mixins* solve a very common problem in class-centric OOP: For non-trivial applications, there is a very messy *many-to-many* relationship between behaviour and classes, and it does not neatly decompose into a tree.
+*Mixins* solve a very common problem in class-centric OOP: For non-trivial applications, there is a messy many-to-many relationship between behaviour and classes, and it does not neatly decompose into a tree.
 In this essay, we gloss over the benefits of using mixins, instead we will focus on some of the limitations and ways to overcome them.

 (For more on why mixins matter in the first place, you may want to review [Prototypes are Objects (and why that matters)](http://raganwald.com/2015/06/10/mixins.html), [Functional Mixins in ECMAScript 2015](http://raganwald.com/2015/06/17/functional-mixins.html), and [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html).)